What is Space Automation?

 .space.kts file in the root directory of a project.
 To edit

-.space.kts, you can use either Space code web-editor or IntelliJ IDEA with the installed Space plugin.
-The latter is recommended as the plugin provides automatic code completion and code inspections for DSL scripts.
+.space.kts, you can use either Space code web-editor or IntelliJ IDEA.
+The latter is recommended as IDEA provides automatic code completion and code inspections for DSL scripts.

 Local reproducibility (planned)